virtix/one-click-hugo-cms/site/content/contact/_index.md

 ---
 title: "Contact"
-logo: "/img/logo.svg"
+logo: "/img/spiro_agnew_hippie.jpg"
 contact_entries:
-  - heading: Location
+  - heading: Where?
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
+    text: "1600 Pennsylvania Avenue, Washington D.C.
+20050.
+    In front of the gates next to the screaming woman in the purple turban."

-  - heading: Working hours
+  - heading: When?
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: "Tuesdays or Thursdays after 11:00AM to Noon.
+I'm busy drinking at other times."
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+I’d love to get in touch with you and hear about your problems and life challenges.
+Look at what _I've_ accomplished!
+I know exactly how to fix you and it won't break the bank.

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>
+<h3 class="f4 b lh-title mb2">How to get in touch</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
+You can  use the form below for any inquiries about coaching availability and scheduling a 1-on-1 face-to-face session with me.
 Don’t be shy, drop us a line!